eddie3ruff/FirstLightCamera-Jetson/README.md

 # C-RED Camera Control

-A small web app for driving a First Light Imaging C-RED camera from a Jetson over the simplified USB SDK: live preview, a serial console, a visual crop picker, and recording to `.raw`.
+A small web app for using a First Light Imaging C-RED camera from a Jetson over the simplified USB SDK: live preview, a serial console, a visual crop picker, and recording to `.raw`.

-The Jetson is usually headless, so the app serves a page on the network and you drive it from a laptop or a phone.
+The Jetson is usually headless, so the app serves a page on the local network and you access the GUI from a laptop or a phone.

 ![The app streaming a 512x512 window at 703 fps](GUI.png)